zachshallbetter/Stateful-Elements/src/utils/README.md

 # Delimited Continuations Utilities

-Enhance your JavaScript applications with the Delimited Continuations Utilities module, offering advanced control over asynchronous operations.
-Designed for developers who need robust solutions for managing async generator functions, this module simplifies error handling, supports flexible retry strategies, and facilitates graceful cancellation of ongoing operations.
-Dive into a world where asynchronous code is clean, efficient, and resilient.
+The Delimited Continuations Utilities module provides a set of tools that simplify the management of asynchronous operations in JavaScript.
+It is designed to abstract the complexity of using delimited continuations directly, offering advanced control over asynchronous operations.
+This module is ideal for developers who need robust solutions for managing async generator functions, simplifying error handling, supporting flexible retry strategies, and facilitating graceful cancellation of ongoing operations.
+With the Delimited Continuations Utilities, you can dive into a world where asynchronous code is clean, efficient, and resilient.

+## Warning
+This README is a comprehensive guide for utilizing the Delimited Continuations Utilities module in your projects.
+It covers everything you need to know to leverage the module's capabilities effectively, from simple tasks to advanced asynchronous operation management.
+If you're new to the concept of delimited continuations or need a refresher, we recommend reading the "Understanding Delimited Continuations" section to gain a solid understanding of the underlying principles and benefits of this programming construct.

 ## Understanding Delimited Continuations